Blog

 • a document is missing, unclear, or improperly formatted

-• banking evidence does not meet the exact wording requirements
+• the banking evidence does not meet the specific wording requirements.

 • supporting explanations are inconsistent or incomplete